magidbarmaky/SIP/README.md

 </div>

 <h2>●getting to know</h2>
-<p> The SIP program (SIP is derived from the keyword Send image without permission) is an information malware. which was written on April 29, 2023.
+<p> The SIP program <sub>(SIP is derived from the keyword Send image without permission)</sub> is an<a href=https://en.wikipedia.org/wiki/Spyware> information malware.</a> which was written on April 29, 2023.
 This spyware attacks computers with Windows or Mac OS.
 So far, no antivirus has been able to detect this spyware. 😈</p>

 <h2>●name</h2>
 <p> The name of the program was changed to SIP_system on 2/12/1402, sip is an abbreviation